Adhan: Sweden

 The Fittja Mosque in Botkyrka, south of Stockholm, was in 2013 the first mosque to be granted permission for a weekly public call to Friday prayer, on condition that the sound volume does not exceed 60 dB.
 In Karlskrona (province of Blekinge, southern Sweden) the Islamic association built a minaret in 2017 and has had weekly prayer calls since then.
 The temporary mosque in Växjö filed for a similar permission in February 2018, which sparked a nationwide debate about the practice.
 A yearlong permission was granted by the Swedish Police Authority in May the same year.

-Kuwait and UAE

-During the outbreak of the coronavirus in 2019-2020 and the resulting viral pandemic, some cities in Kuwait changed their adhan from the usual hayya 'ala as-salah, meaning "come to prayer", to as-salatu fi buyutikum meaning "pray in your homes" or ala sallu fi rihalikum meaning "pray where you are".